ap0ught/InsideJob/README.markdown

 Inside Job operates on Minecraft's level.dat files, located in _~/Library/Application Support/minecraft/saves/.
 While Inside Job was written to interact with Minecraft's data as safely as possible, it's entirely possible that it will destroy it completely.
 Please back up your Minecraft saves folder before using Inside Job.

 Be sure to save and exit any open Minecraft worlds before running Inside Job.
-Once run, Inside Job will open the first world and display your inventory.
+Once run, Inside Job will display a list worlds in the default minecraft world folder.
+Choose one of these worlds or select "Open Other" to load that worlds inventory.
 Note that Inside Job can only edit existing worlds.

 To alter your inventory, use the item list at right to find the item you desire, then drag it into an  inventory slot.
 Rearrange items by dragging them to different slots.
 To copy an item, including its quantity, hold the Option key when you start dragging.